Apollys/PoEDynamicLootFilter/Readme.md

 ## Why is it useful?

+Normally, in order to make a change to our filter, we need to:
+1. Alt-tab out of PoE
+2. Navigate to the Filterblade site and log in if not logged in
+3. Load our Filterblade filter
-Normally, in order to make a change to our filter, we need to alt-tab out of PoE, load our Filterblade filter, search through the Filterblade UI to find the change we want to make, make the change, save the filter, sync the changes to our Path of Exile account, then finally alt-tab back into PoE and reload the filter.
+4. Search through the Filterblade UI to find the section corresponding to the change we want to make
+5. Make the change
+6. Save the filter on Filterblade
+7. Sync the changes to our Path of Exile account
+8. Alt-tab back into PoE
+9. Reload the filter

 With PoE Dynamic Loot Filter, this can all be done in a couple seconds.
+No exaggeration here.

 Common highly valuable uses include: